 Aqueducts

-Aqueducts (synonyms: waterworks) are large structures that carry water from a water source such as a river, lake, or spring, to a place of use such as a town or city.
-In worldbuilding they are often a type of megastructure that is found as ruins from an ancient civilization.
-When designing aqueducts consider the source of the water and where it is being brought.
-Typically aqueducts are pictured as constructed of stone.
+Aqueducts are large structures that carry water from a water source such as a river, lake, spring, or reservoir, to a place of use such as a town or city.
+Fictional aqueducts are often a type of megastructure that is found as ruins from an ancient civilization.
+If being used this way, there may be a waterfall where a portion of the aqueduct has collapsed.

 Aqueducts may be especially important in desert locations.

-In our own world the Romans created extensive networks of aqueducts, many of which still stand today.
+Historically, the Romans created extensive networks of aqueducts, many of which still stand today.